etherisc/gif-sandbox/README.md

 This will deploy a new GIF instance as well as the fire insurance product and verify the installation.

-### Deploy to a different network with a pre-existing GIF instance
+### Deploy to a different network containing a pre-installed GIF instance

 As an example use the Ganache chain that runs in a separate container (`ganache`) of this devcontainer setup.